Sending a Family Member to Alcohol Rehab

 Once a spot in a program has been secured, it’s time for the family to confront the person with the addiction and present treatment as a way to a better life.
 Often called an intervention, this step is hard for some families because they don’t know what to expect from their loved ones.
 For this reason, it’s best to enlist the help of a professional interventionist who can steer the conversion in the best way, to increase the likelihood that the person in need seeks help.

-- An unwillingness to admit a problem exists
+- An unwillingness to admit a problem exists.

-- Angry reactions
+- Angry reactions.

-- Participants becoming overly emotional or enabling
+- Participants becoming overly emotional or enabling.

-- A refusal to seek help
+- A refusal to seek help.

 Family dynamics are often complicated, and the relationships that the individual has with specific family members, and the relationship with the family as a whole, can often become intertwined with addiction behaviors.
-This is not necessarily a negative thing for the person who is struggling with alcoholism.
+This is not necessarily a negative thing for the person who is struggling with alcohol misuse.
 In fact, according to a chapter from SAMHSA’s Treatment Improvement Protocols, one of the purposes of family therapy is to draw on the strengths of the family to help the person develop tools and a support structure that can help that individual to manage triggers and cravings, and maintain long-term recovery.